maximilianh/ucscBeacon/README.md

 of patients or at least make it very hard to identify them.

-This implementation consists of a python script (hgBeacon), two symlinks to it, a data directory with data files in "bigBed" format and a directory with binary utilities to quickly look up data in the bigBed files.
+This implementation consists of a python script (hgBeacon), two symlinks to it, a data directory with one data file in "bigBed" format and a directory with binary utilities to quickly look up data in the bigBed files.
 No database is required.
 The whole repo can be cloned into a apache cgi-bin directory and should run as-is.
 It has no other dependencies, only needs a Python > 2.5, which is the default in all current linux distributions and OSX.

-Current Beacon API draft reference at https://docs.google.com/document/d/154GBOixuZxpoPykGKcPOyrYUcgEXVe2NvKx61P4Ybn4
+Current Beacon API draft reference is at https://docs.google.com/document/d/154GBOixuZxpoPykGKcPOyrYUcgEXVe2NvKx61P4Ybn4

 Installation